The Balls in the Urn Paradox (Ross–Littlewood)

 However, the question is now extended to the situation where at step 1, balls 1 through 10 are inserted into the vase, and ball number 1 is then removed.
 And at step 2, balls 11 through 20 are inserted, and ball 2 is then removed.
 And so on.

-Of course, the problem is that we cannot assign any number to any ball.
+Of course, the problem is that we cannot assign any number to any ball when calculating the limit.
 But this simply demonstrates that there is not necessarily a valid limit state for every definition that involves some reference to infinite quantities.
 In the case of the balls, it is clear that at each iteration, the total quantity of balls in the urn increases.
 Hence the notion that, even though at every iteration the numbers of balls in the urn increases without limit, the limit state is an urn with no balls is simply absurd.
-There simply is no valid limit state.
-(Footnote: In an actual physical situation, each ball would have to become bigger and bigger as the iterations proceed, in order that a number can be physically imprinted in some way on the ball.
+There simply is no valid limit state in which the balls are numbered.
+In an actual physical situation, each ball would have to become bigger and bigger as the iterations proceed, in order that a number can be physically imprinted in some way on the ball.
 So if there could be a limit state, each ball would have to be infinitely large, and the urn would have to be infinitely large and at the same time larger than the collection of infinitely many infinitely large balls.
 This is a contradiction, since it requires a limitlessly large entity to be larger than the combined size of infinitely many limitlessly large entities.
-Of course, there can be no actual physical situation where there are infinitely many infinitely large balls.)
+Of course, there can be no actual physical situation where there are infinitely many infinitely large balls.

 The Duplicate Urn